 The Expository "Springboard" Sermons:

-With this type, the preacher identifies the subject that a text seems to teach and then launches into teaching that theme - not the text.
+With this type, the preacher identifies the subject a text seems to teach and then launches into teaching that theme - not the text.

 Second, there are: